kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           **Coins** is the *currency* Behtar Ads uses.
 Coins are deducted per unit of content created.
 The more Coins you deposit, the more marketing content you can create for your products.
-      - question: 'I met other error when using Behtar Ads, what can i do?'
+      - question: 'I met an error while using Behtar Ads, what can i do?'
         answer: >-
           Please capture the screenshot pictures of the error, then mail to support@behtarads.com for help, and include the remains coins to